apache/druid/docs/operations/api-reference.md

 Returns a list of all segments for each datasource enabled in the cluster.

+* `/druid/coordinator/v1/metadata/segments?datasources={dataSourceName1}&datasources={dataSourceName2}`

+Returns a list of all segments for one or more specific datasources enabled in the cluster.

 * `/druid/coordinator/v1/metadata/segments?includeOvershadowedStatus`

 Returns a list of all segments for each datasource with the full segment metadata and an extra field `overshadowed`.